 May the loan period on interlibrary loan materials be extended?

-Where do patrons return interlibrary loan materials?
+Where do customers return interlibrary loan materials?

 ILL materials may be returned at any MCPL branch library.
 ILL materials must never be returned in a bookdrop.